Isoparametric hypersurfaces in Randers space forms: Introduction

 In Finsler geometry, the concept of isoparametric hypersurfaces has been introduced in~\cite{HYS}.
 Let~$(N,F,d\mu)$ be an $n$-dimensional Finsler manifold with volume form~$d\mu$.
 A function~$f$ on~$(N,F,d\mu)$ is said to be \textit{isoparametric} if there are~$\tilde a (t)$ and~$\tilde b (t)$ such that

 where~$\nabla f$ and~$\Delta f$ denote the nonlinear gradient and Laplacian of~$f$ with respect to $d\mu$, respectively (see Section 2.1 and 2.3 for details).

-Studing and classifying isoparametric hypersurfaces in Finsler space forms are interesting problems naturally generalized from Riemannian geometry.
+Studying and classifying isoparametric hypersurfaces in Finsler space forms are interesting problems naturally generalized from Riemannian geometry.
 In~\cite{HYS}, the authors studied isoparametric hypersurfaces in Finsler space forms, and obtained the Cartan type formula and some classifications on the number of distinct principal curvatures or their multiplicities.
-For some very special Finsler space forms, such as Minkowski space (with zero flag curvature) and Funk space (a special Rander space with negative constant flag curvature), the isoparametric hypersurfaces have been completely classified~(\cite{HYS, GM, HYS1}).
-Xu in \cite{X} studied a special class of isoparametric hypersurfaces in a Randers sphere (with positive constant flag curvature).
+For some very special Finsler space forms, such as Minkowski space (with zero flag curvature) and Funk space (a special Rander space with negative constant flag curvature), the isoparametric hypersurfaces have been completely classified~\cite{HYS, GM, HYS1}.
+Xu \cite{X} studied a special class of isoparametric hypersurfaces in a Randers sphere (with positive constant flag curvature).

-Randers manifolds plays a fundamental role in Finsler geometry.
+Randers metrics play a fundamental role in Finsler geometry.
 Those with constant flag curvature were classified in~\cite{BRS}, using Zermelo's navigation method.
 A forward (resp. backward) complete and simply connected Randers manifold with constant flag curvature $c$ is called a \emph{forward (resp. backward) Randers space form}, which is denoted by $(N (c),F)$.
-In fact, the most known examples of Finsler space forms with non-zero flag curvature are Randers space forms.
+In fact, except in very few cases, the majority of known examples of Finsler space forms with non-zero flag curvature are Randers space forms.
 So it is natural to consider the isoparametric hypersurfaces in Randers space forms.
 Unlike the Riemannian case, there are infinitely many Randers space forms, which are not isometric or even are not homothetic to each other.
-The classification problems of isoparametric hypersurfaces are far from being fully resolved.
+So we cannot expect to solve the problems of classification in a way similar to Riemannian geometry.

 In this paper, we will give the complete classifications of isoparametric hypersurfaces in a forward (or backward) Randers space form~$(N^{n}(c),F)$.
-By using navigation process, we find the following \begin{theo} Let~$(N, F)$ be a forward (or backward) Randers space form with the navigation datum~$(h, W)$.
+By using navigation process, we find the following \begin{theo} Let~$(N, F)$ be a forward (or backward) Randers space form with the navigation data~$(h, W)$.
 Then~$(N, F,d\mu_{BH})$ and~$(N,h)$ have the same isoparametric hypersurfaces, and the number of distinct principal curvatures and the multiplicities of each principal curvature are also the same.
 So the isoparametric hypersurfaces in $(N, F,d\mu_{BH})$ can be completely classified (see Table 1 for the accurate classifications). \end{theo}